National Living Wage explained & updated rates for 2025

 You’re not wrong to be confused.
 Both are government-set minimum hourly wages, but the living wage was specifically designed to apply to older staff, while the minimum wage has tiered rates for younger workers.

 This guide will break down the key differences between the NLW and the NMW.
-We’ll explore why NLW was introduced in the first place and even delve into the Real Living Wage (RLW) – a higher voluntary standard some companies chose to adopt.
+We’ll explore why the NLW was introduced in the first place and even delve into the Real Living Wage (RLW) – a higher voluntary standard some companies chose to adopt.

 Increases in National Living Wage and National Minimum Wage

-Following the Labour government’s announcement of the 2024 Autumn budget, the NLW will increase by 6.7% to £12.21 per hour from April 2025.
+Following the Labour government’s announcement of the 2024 Autumn budget, the NLW has since increased by 6.7% to £12.21 per hour from April 2025.

-Meanwhile, the NMW will increase from £8.60 to £10 per hour for 18-20-year-old workers, as well as from £6.40 to £7.55 per hour for apprentices.
+Meanwhile, the NMW has increased from £8.60 to £10 per hour for 18-20-year-old workers, as well as from £6.40 to £7.55 per hour for apprentices.

-National Living Wage rates for 2024/2025
+National Living Wage rates for 2025

 All minimum wage rates, including the NLW, are set by the Department for Business each year on the advice of an independent advisory group, the Low Pay Commission.